Welcome to Lewisburg.

 Please note the following:

 If you are performing any type of repair, renovation or alteration to your home or property, you must obtain a City Building Permit.
 Pick up the application and pay the required fee at City Hall.
-The application will be reviewed by the Building Inspector, Tony Hinkle.
+The application will be reviewed by the Building Inspector, Ray Still.
 If your property is located within the Historic District you may need to fill out additional forms.

 Garbage collection is provided by Greenbrier Valley Solid Waste 304-645-1470.